MicrosoftDocs/azure-ai-docs/articles/machine-learning/concept-model-monitoring.md

 Each machine learning model and its use cases are unique.
 Therefore, model monitoring is unique for each situation.
 The following list describes recommended best practices for model monitoring.

 - **Start model monitoring immediately after you deploy a model to production.**
-- **Work with data scientists who are familiar with the model to set up monitoring.** Data scientists who have insight into the model and its use cases are in the best position to recommend monitoring signals and metrics and set the right alert thresholds for each metric to avoid alert fatigue.
+- **Work with data scientists who are familiar with the model to set up monitoring.** Data scientists who have insight into the model and its use cases can recommend monitoring signals and metrics and set the right alert thresholds for each metric to avoid alert fatigue.
 - **Include multiple monitoring signals in your setup.** With multiple monitoring signals, you get both broad and granular monitoring views.
 For example, you can combine data drift and feature attribution drift signals to get early warnings about model performance issues.
 - **Use appropriate reference data as the comparison baseline.** For reference data used as the comparison baseline, you can use recent past production data or historical data, such as training or validation data.
 For more meaningful comparison, use training data as the comparison baseline for data drift and data quality.
 Use validation data as the comparison baseline for prediction drift.
 - **Specify monitoring frequency based on production data growth over time**.
-For example, if your production model has heavy daily traffic and the daily data accumulation is sufficient to monitor, set the monitoring frequency to daily.
+For example, if your production model has heavy daily traffic and the daily data accumulation is sufficient, set the monitoring frequency to daily.
 Otherwise, consider a weekly or monthly monitoring frequency based on the growth of your production data over time.
 - **Monitor top N features or a feature subset.** If you use training data as the comparison baseline, you can easily configure data drift monitoring or data quality monitoring for the top N important features.
 For models that have a large number of features, consider monitoring a subset of those features to reduce computation cost and monitoring noise.
 - **Use the model performance signal when you have access to ground truth data.** If you have access to ground truth data, also called actuals, based on your machine learning application, use the model performance signal to compare the ground truth data to model output.
 This comparison provides an objective view of model performance in production.

 ## Lookback window size and offset

-The *lookback window size* is the duration of time in ISO 8601 format for your production or reference data window, looking back from the date of your monitoring run.
-The *lookback window offset* is the duration of time in ISO 8601 format to offset the end of your data window from the date of your monitoring run.
+The *lookback window size* is the duration of time in ISO 8601 format that your monitoring run should look back to collect your production or reference data.
+The *lookback window offset* is the duration of time to offset the end of your data window from the date of your monitoring run.

 For example, your model in production has a monitor set to run on January 31 at 3:15pm UTC.
 A production data lookback window size of `P7D` or seven days and a data lookback window offset of `P0D` or zero days means the monitor uses production data from January 24 at 3:15pm UTC up until January 31 at 3:15pm UTC, the time your monitor runs.